 Update/edit an Edge Node using the following steps:

-- Step 3 > Once you are done editing, click on the 'Submit' button.
+- Step 3 > Once done editing, click the 'Save' button.

 The selected Edge Node basic info has been updated successfully!

 Update/edit Adapters of the Edge Node using the following steps: